-Effective preparation is also very important to successful communication which ultimately makes easy to do buyer negotiation effectively.
-The particular preparation required will vary according to the nature of meeting but some factors are always important.
-Meeting should begin on time and follow a clear agenda with a realistic amount of time to accommodate the work.
-Where there is an existing relationship with a garment merchandiser, a file containing the relevant notes and documentation relating to the orders should be read prior to the meeting and taken in for reference.
+Effective preparation is also very important to successful communication which ultimately makes it easy to do buyer negotiation effectively.
+The particular preparation required will vary according to the nature of the meeting but some factors are always important.
+The meeting should begin on time and follow a clear agenda with a realistic amount of time to accommodate the work.
+Where there is an existing relationship with a garment merchandiser, a file containing the relevant notes and documentation relating to the orders should be read before the meeting and taken in for reference.

-Garment merchandisers meeting are usually held in uncluttered or empty rooms or offices to avoid any distraction from the business of the meeting.
-It is also usual for there to be two people from buying in the meeting so that buyer can have an objective view point available while personally involved in the buyer negotiation.
+Garment merchandiser’s meeting is usually held in uncluttered or empty rooms or offices to avoid any distraction from the business of the meeting.
+It is also usual for there to be two people from buying in the meeting so that buyer can have an objective viewpoint available while personally involved in the buyer negotiation.

-It is essential that the buyer also has identified the maximum and minimum positions that he will accept for a range of factors including product price, order size and lead time.
+It is essential that the buyer also has identified the maximum and minimum positions that he will accept for a range of factors including the product price, order size, and lead time.

 Having identified where the respective position lies between them.
 The buyer and garment merchandiser can make specific proposals to set the boundaries of negotiation (buyer negotiation).
 It is unlikely that many of the offers initially made will end up being accepted.
-So both parties allow for some manoeuvre.
-This is the opportunity for the buyer to being trading what is of relatively low value for him but of more value to the apparel merchandiser.
+So both parties allow for some maneuver.
+This is the opportunity for the buyer to be trading what is of relatively low value for him but more value to the apparel merchandiser.

 The likely framework of a final settlement will emerge in the discussion as each side probes the other ad makes suggestions.
-Answer to the suggestions can be revealing with choice of words and tone signaling interest of reluctance and should be noted as potential bargaining material.
+Answer to the suggestions can be revealing with the choice of words and tone signaling interest of reluctance and should be noted as potential bargaining material.
 There will be areas on which one side can move more than the other and vice versa.
-It is important for the buyer to make a note of which ones provide the greatest and least opportunities for flexibly the trade- off later in the buyer negotiation.
+The buyer needs to make a note of which ones provide the greatest and least opportunities for flexibly the trade-off later in the buyer negotiation.

 5. Counter and revised offers:

-This is the real bargaining where elements of the order such as numbers of units, product details, lead time and so on are being decided in the context of an overall cost price.
+This is the real bargaining were elements of the order such as numbers of units, product details, lead time, and so on are being decided in the context of an overall cost price.
 The buyer should make firm proposals and be cautious of offering concessions unless she is getting one in return.
-The final element that will pull all of the other variables together will be the cost price which is agreed at the end.
+The final element that will pull all of the other variables together will be the cost price which is agreed upon at the end.
 Although the bargaining may be tough, the spirit of the communication should be remaining friendly and not adversarial.
-Parities are more likely to co-operate if they are being treated fairly and responsibility.
+Parities are more likely to co-operate if they are being treated fairly and responsibly.

-It is vital to summaries at key stages through the buyer negotiation when significant points are agreed to avoid losing early gains as to ensure that both parties understand each other.
-With so many potential variables included can be easily forgotten unless there is a record of agreement through.
+It is vital to summarize at key stages through buyer negotiation when significant points are agreed upon to avoid losing early gains to ensure that both parties understand each other.
+With so many potential variables included can be easily forgotten unless there is a record of the agreement through.
 Records will also provide both sides with an explanation of how the deal was constructed should a particular variable become contentious at a later date.

 7. Agree and commit: